 Other risk factors include:

-- Race: Although endometrial cancer is more common in whites, blacks often have worse outcomes from the disease.
+Race.
+Endometrial cancer is more common in Black women than in White women, and Black women often have worse outcomes from the disease.

-- Genetics: Women who have a first degree relative with endometrial cancer are at increased risk of developing endometrial cancer.
-A family history of hereditary nonpolyposis colorectal cancer (Lynch Syndrome) greatly increases the risk as well.
+Genetics.
+Women who have a 1st-degree relative with endometrial cancer are at increased risk of developing endometrial cancer.
+A family history of hereditary nonpolyposis colorectal cancer (Lynch syndrome) greatly increases the risk as well.

 The patient’s medical history may reveal abnormal vaginal bleeding or discharge in addition to nonspecific findings, such as lower abdominal pain, dysuria, and dyspareunia.
 Pelvic exam may reveal uterine enlargement but cannot distinguish whether it is benign or malignant.
 An incidental Pap smear finding of either normal or atypical endometrial cells increases the chance of a uterine cancer diagnosis.
 However, a normal Pap result does not rule out endometrial cancer.